microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 * Yea add these

 * Non-terminal content in the Terminal.
-We've now created a _very_ terminal-specific IPC mechanism for transfering _terminal_ state from one thread to another.
+We've now created a _very_ terminal-specific IPC mechanism for transferring _terminal_ state from one thread to another.
 When we start to plan on having panes that contain non-terminal content in them, they won't be able to move across-process like this.
 Options available here include: